BillBillBillBill/Tickeys-linux/README_en_US.md

     * sudo apt-get install libsdl-ttf2.0

 # How to use
-Root permission is needed，implement the CLI and GUI version，GUI version is run by default，it will auto hide after open，press QAZ123 to show the window.
+Root permission is needed，implement the CLI and GUI version，GUI version is run by default，it will auto hide after open，press QAZ123 to show the window of tickeys.

-# Develop
+# How to Develop
 * ####Code Style: PEP8

 * ####Application UI framework：Kivy